dovahcrow/Mutant/README.md

 ## Development and Testing

-Anthill relies on a running Autonomi network.
+MutAnt relies on a running Autonomi network.
 For local development and running integration tests, scripts are provided to manage a self-contained test network.

 ### Local Testnet Management (`scripts/manage_local_testnet.sh`)